qooxdoo/qooxdoo/docs/development/antipatterns.md

   classes "requires" of the current class.

-- **"require" config key**:All classes listed for a particular class in the generator Json configuration file under the "require" key makes those classes requires for the key class.
+- **"require" config key**:All classes listed for a particular class in the Json configuration file under the "require" key makes those classes requires for the key class.

 All those possibilities should be avoided or at least used as sparingly as